DinisCruz/Book_Generation_Z_Developer/content/2.what-is-this/slack.md

 title: Slack
 ---

-Slack is how we communicate daily (just like we used to using ICQ, MSN Messenger, Skype, etc...)
+Slack is how we communicate daily (just like we used to using ICQ, MSN Messenger, Skype, Phone, Smoke Signals, etc...)

 **Topics to cover and ideas**